samyouaret/namla-microservice-interview/README.md

 ## Automated tests

-Writing automated tests and adding Continuous integration adds more confidence to our application, the test environment is already set up, each pull_request or push to the repository triggers a workflow to run our tests.
+Writing automated tests and adding Continuous integration add more confidence to our application, the test environment is already set up, each pull_request or push to the repository triggers a workflow to run our tests.

 ## Decomposing Project folder structure